christymarc/CA-Demographic-Data-by-County/README.md

-CA Census data from https://www.census.gov/quickfacts/fact/table/CA/PST045219.
+All data drawn from https://www.census.gov/quickfacts/fact/table/CA/PST045219.

-Wealth of information on the demographics of California by county, includes info on population, race, age, housing, education, health, income, etc.
+The CSV is an accumulation of all the California demographic data sorted by county, includes info on population, race, age, housing, education, health, income, etc.

-CSV includes all 58 counties in California.